2024 Visitor Use Management Strategy

 Frequently Asked Questions

-Why is this public engagement process needed?
+Why was this public engagement process needed?

 The park has seen increasing visitor use for years.
 These impacts include traffic congestion, visitor movement challenges, and road and valley closures as a result of traffic congestion.
 Increased visitation has impacts on park staffing, park operations such as water systems and emergency response, infrastructure capacity, and visitor use impacts on aging facilities.
 High visitation also has impacts on natural and cultural resources and the quality of visitor experience at key destinations.